Religion Honors Major Dina Zingaro '13 Receives the Oak Leaf Award

 The Oak Leaf Award, given to "the woman of the graduating class who is outstanding in leadership, scholarship, and contributions to the college community," was awarded to Dina Zingaro.

-During her time at Swarthmore, Dina has distinguished herself both as a student and a member of the campus community.
-She is graduating with High Honors as a double major in religion and English literature.
-Last year, she won the Religion Department's top prize for her essay, "Twenty-First Century Mutah," and was awarded a Summer Initiative Grant from the Lang Center for Civic and Social Responsibility to live in three different monastic communities - Greek Orthodox, Soto Zen, and Theravadin Buddhist.
-Equally impressive is Dina's dedication to improving the quality of campus life.
+During her time at Swarthmore, Dina distinguished herself both as a student and a member of the campus community.
+She graduated with High Honors as a double major in religion and English literature.
+In 2012 she won the Religion Department's top prize for her essay, "Twenty-First Century Mutah," and was awarded a Summer Initiative Grant from the Lang Center for Civic and Social Responsibility to live in three different monastic communities - Greek Orthodox, Soto Zen, and Theravadin Buddhist.
+Equally impressive was Dina's dedication to improving the quality of campus life.

 To learn more about Dina Zingaro '13 click here.